 I started caring about my leg flexibility only when I decided to learn the splits.
 I didn’t realize that increasing my leg flexibility (as well as other body parts) would help me improve my physical performance, state of mind, as well as my posture, and balance.
-That’s why flexibility coaching has become an essential aspect of my coaching business.
-Not only do I love becoming more flexible but I love helping other women do the same!
-Today, we will go over 9 stretches to increase your leg flexibility and I am going to guide you along with an easy stretching video you can follow.
+That’s why flexibility coaching has become essential to my coaching business.
+Not only do I love becoming more flexible, but I love helping other women do the same!
+Today, we will go over nine stretches to increase your leg flexibility, and I will guide you along with an easy stretching video you can follow.

 Stretches to Increase Flexibility in Legs

-Let’s get started with the 9 main stretches that will make up the leg flexibility video.
+Let’s start with the nine main stretches that will make up the leg flexibility video.
 These stretches will increase your leg flexibility.

 1. Low Lunge

 A low lunge to start will effectively open up your hip flexors.
 Step your right foot between your hands.
-Keep your left back knee off the floor and lower it down when you no longer feel any discomfort.
-As you open up, you can bring your back foot up and grab it with the opposite hand to intensify your quad stretch.
+Keep your left back knee off the floor and lower it when you no longer feel discomfort.
+You can bring your back foot up and grab it with the opposite hand to intensify your quad stretch as you open up.

 2. Wide-Legged Foward Fold (With Outer Hamstring Stretch)

-Stand with your feet wider than hip-distance apart (about 3-feet).
+Stand with your feet wider than hip distance apart (about 3 feet).
 As you exhale, fold forward from the hips.
-Keep you tailbone lifted, engage your lower back.
+Keep your tailbone lifted, and engage your lower back.
 Stay in this position, as low as you can, for a few breaths.
 Bring your hands to your right ankle (making sure to keep your hips in the middle).
 Stay there for a few breaths before taking your hands to your left ankle.

 3. Seated Foward Fold

 The seated forward fold, similarly to the standing forward fold, opens up mainly your hamstrings.
-However, since it doesn’t make use of gravity, you have tow work extra hard to keep your back flat and your chest open.
-You most likely will notice that you can’t bring your torso as close to your hips and in the standing forward fold.
+However, since it doesn’t use gravity, you must work extra hard to keep your back flat and your chest open.
+You will most likely notice that you can’t bring your torso as close to your hips as the standing forward fold.

 4. Triangle Pose